Outerplanar and Forest Storyplans: Outerplanar Storyplans

+We know that there are at most two edges in $G'_{i-1}$.
+If there are edges, we may assume that they are connected to~$v$.
+We consider the case where there are exactly two edges~$(v,v')$ and~$(v,v'')$ in $G'_{i-1}$; the other cases are covered by this one.
+Note that possibly $u$ is $v'$ and/or $w$ is~$v''$.
+In this case, the triangle $\triangle uvv_i$ and/or the triangle $\triangle vwv_i$ would appear in~$D_i$.
+In any case, we place $v_i$ in the vicinity of~$v$ such that none of the new edges intersects the visible ones and no visible vertex lies in one of the triangles $\triangle uvv_i$ and $\triangle vwv_i$ that we have potentially created.
+It is easy to see that such a placement exists.

+Now assume that $u$, $w$, $v'$, and $v''$ are pairwise different vertices.
+In this case $G_i$ is a tree, and we need to avoid only edge intersections.
+Let $\ell_{v'}$ and $\ell_{v''}$ be rays from $v$ that contain $v'$ and~$v''$, respectively.
+There are three cases: $\triangle vuw$ intersects neither $\ell_{v'}$ nor $\ell_{v''}$, it intersects both, or it intersects exactly one of them.

+In the first two cases, we place $v_i$ in the union (in the first case) or in the intersection (in the second case) of the open halfplanes bounded by the lines through $(v,u)$ and $(v,w)$ that contain neither $v'$ nor~$v''$, see \cref{fig:cubic-straight-line-proof1} and \cref{fig:cubic-straight-line-proof2}.
+Now assume that $\triangle vuw$ intersects one of the rays, say,~$\ell_{v'}$.
+Let $\ell_u$ be the line that goes through~$u$ and~$v'$, and let~$\ell_w$ be the line that goes through~$w$ and~$v'$.
+Let $H_u$ and $H_w$ be the halfplanes bounded by~$\ell_u$ and~$\ell_w$, respectively, that do not contain~$v$.
+Let $H_{v''}$ be the halfplane bounded by $\ell_{v''}$ that contains $v'$.
+If $(u,w)$ does not intersect $(v,v')$, we can place $v_i$ in $((H_u \cup H_w) \cap H_{v''}) \setminus \ell_{v'}$, see \cref{fig:cubic-straight-line-proof3}.
+If $(u,w)$ intersects $(v,v')$, we place $v_i$ in $(H_u \cap H_w \cap H_{v''}) \setminus \ell_{v'}$, see \cref{fig:cubic-straight-line-proof4}.
+Note that we always can find a position for $v_i$ such that none of the new edges contains a vertex visible in~$D_i$.
+Hence, we have shown that there is a position for $v_i$ such that the drawing $D_i$ is straight-line and outerplanar.

-To see the linear runtime, note that we can choose~$v_i$ and update~$H_i$ in amortized constant time by using a suitable data structure~\cite{MatulaBeck83}.
-The other steps of our construction require constant time for each vertex~$v_i$. \end{proof}
+To argue the linear runtime, we note that the choice of $v_i$ and update of~$H_i$ can be performed in amortized constant time by using a suitable data structure~\cite{MatulaBeck83}.
+The other steps of our construction require constant time for each~$v_i$. \end{proof}